andriustheviking/unreal-notes/unreal-objects.md

   - No **Rendering** or **Collision**

+#### USceneComponent Methods

-  - Methods
+  - `SetupAttachment()`
-    - `SetupAttachment()` - Accepts parent to attach to component.
-Generally intended to be called from its Owning Actor's constructor
+    - Accepts parent to attach to component.
+    - Should only be called from its Owning Actor's constructor

+  - `AttachToComponent()`
+    - Callable at runtime
+    - Calling from Actor will use actor's root component

 ### UPrimitiveComponent : USceneComponent